Shooting update: Off-duty state trooper killed on U.S. 61 near Adams County, Jefferson County line - Mississippi's Best Community Newspaper

 1:15 p.m. update: An off-duty state trooper was shot and killed early Friday morning while working as an independent contractor delivering the mail for the U.S. Postal Service.

-Adams County Coroner Jame Lee said Lt.
+Adams County Coroner James Lee said Lt.
 Troy Morris, 58, was shot and killed this morning while working a part-time job on his mail truck near the Adams County, Jefferson County line.

 “It appears that he was changing a flat tire on U.S. 61 leaving Fayette,” Lee said.
 “I arrived at the scene around 8:45 a.m. after being notified by the Jefferson County coroner, who is on medical leave.
 The State Crime Lab also called me about working the case in Jefferson County.”

-Lee said Jefferson County Sheriff James Bailey and local law enforcement were instrumental in assisting with working the difficult scene.
+Lee said Jefferson County Sheriff James Bailey and local law enforcement were instrumental in assisting with working what he described as a difficult scene.

 “It took nearly six hours and we had food and water to refresh,” Lee said.